 The FMP includes fire agency regulations and fire prevention and suppression management strategies to combat short-term increases to risk of fire specifically associated with dam removal construction activities.

 The FMP addresses, in addition, long-term fire management in the Klamath River Basin and incorporates strategies to counter the loss of the three Klamath River reservoirs, which have served as fire suppression resources in the past, and also to provide in the long-term new local and regional fire suppression resources that do not currently exist in the Basin.
 The FMP was developed in accordance with standards and goals of and in consultation with local, state, and federal fire suppression agencies.
-The FMP, fire history and ignition risk in the Basin, and the effectiveness of the measures and strategies proposed in the FMP were reviewed in the "Quantitative Wildfire Risk Analysis of the Klamath River Renewal Project," which was completed by Reax Engineering Inc. (Reax) and included herein as Appendix A. The Reax analysis was peer-reviewed by Spatial Informatics Group, and the review is included herein as Appendix B. Letters of support for a prior (2020) version of the FMP from CalFire and ODF are in Appendix C. This December 2021 version of the Plan is substantively the same as the prior version that CalFire and ODF reviewed and supported.
-Based on conversations with CalFire, there was a change in approach at one California site, and that change is reflected in the December 2021 version of the Plan.
+The FMP, fire history and ignition risk in the Basin, and the effectiveness of the measures and strategies proposed in the FMP were reviewed in the "Quantitative Wildfire Risk Analysis of the Klamath River Renewal Project," which was completed by Reax Engineering Inc. (Reax) and included herein as Appendix A. The Reax analysis was peer-reviewed by Spatial Informatics Group, and the review is included herein as Appendix B. CalFire subsequently reviewed the December 2021 version of the FMP and submitted an additional letter of support in April 2022.
+This December 2022 version of the Plan is substantively the same as the prior versions that CalFire and ODF reviewed and supported.
+Based on conversations with CalFire, there was a change in approach at one California site, and that change is reflected in this version of the Plan.
+Further, the Renewal Corporation has made modifications to the specific location of post-removal fire management resources and has entered into an agreement with the Siskiyou County Fire Chiefs Association to provide additional fire management equipment not included in previous versions of the FMP.